hemangshah/goco/README.md

 # GoCorona

-🦠A game to fight with virus while staying at home and self quarantined
+🦠A game to fight with virus virtually.

 Coming soon on the Apple's AppStore.